Emeritus Professor of Polymer Science, Imperial College London

-She is a Fellow of the Institution of Chemical Engineers, Institute of Materials, Minerals and Mining, Royal Society of Chemistry.
+She is a Fellow of the Institution of Chemical Engineers, Institute of Materials, Minerals and Mining and Royal Society of Chemistry.
 She is an honorary Fellow of the Institute of Physics and of Somerville College, Oxford.
 She was awarded a CBE in 1996 before being named Dame Commander of the Order of the British Empire in the 2001 Queen’s Birthday Honours list.
+She is also a Chevalier de la Legion d’Honneur.
 She holds honorary degrees from a number of Universities in the UK as well as from Melbourne University in Australia She is a foreign member of the National Academy of Engineering of the United States.
-In 2010, the UKRC announced Dame Julia Higgins as one of six Women of Outstanding Achievement in Science, Engineering and Technology.

 Head, School of Biological, Biomedical and Environmental Sciences, University of Hull